LazaUK/AIFoundryLabs-BioEmu-Protein3D/README.md

 > - Larger proteins require more computation time
 > - For optimal performance, we recommend deploying with at least 4GB of RAM

-## Step 3: User Experience - Gradio UI
+## Part 3: User Experience - Gradio UI
 1. Enter a protein sequence or choose from sample sequences
 2. Set the number of structures to generate and other parameters
 3. Click "Generate Structures"